emberjs/guides/source/localizable/tutorial/routes-and-templates.md

 ## Navigating with Links and the {{link-to}} Helper

-We really don't want users to have to know our URLs in order to move around our site, so let's add some navigational links at the bottom of each page.
+We'd like to avoid our users having knowledge of our URLs in order to move around our site, so let's add some navigational links at the bottom of each page.
 Let's make a contact link on the about page and an about link on the contact page.

-Ember has built-in **helpers** that provide functionality such as linking to other routes.
+Ember has built-in template **helpers** that provide functionality for interacting with the framework.
+The [`{{link-to}}`](../../templates/links/) helper provides special ease of use features in linking to Ember routes.
-Here we will use the `{{link-to}}` helper in our code to link between routes:
+Here we will use the `{{link-to}}` helper in our code to perform a basic link between routes:

 ```app/templates/about.hbs{+9,+10,+11}
 <div class="jumbo">